candidtim/extmake/README.md

 For better performance, dependencies and the resolved `Makefiles` are cached in the user data directory (somewhere in user `$HOME`, depending on the OS).

-## Possible future features
+## Future features

+ - Include from remote repositories: GitHub first.
+ - Include from remote repositories: support custom vendor repositories through a configuration.
+ - A hint about the use of Extmake in `make --help` and in case of errors raised by `make`.
+ - Better error handling: when `make` or `git` are not available, all internal errors.
  - Parse the `--file` (`-f`, `--makefile`) argument and do not proxy it.
    - Same for the `eject` command.
  - Resolve included target names, allow overrides.
    - Add the `#super make TARGET` directive.
-   - A command to generate an override, like `extmake-edit override TARGET`
+   - A command to generate an override, like `extmake-edit override TARGET`.
+ - Nested includes.
- - Allow overriding the variables defined in the included files with `?=`
+ - Allow overriding the variables defined in the included files with `?=`.
- - Generate a sample configuration file (`config.toml.example`) alongside the config file.
+ - Generate a sample configuration file (`config.toml.example`) alongside the config file, or propose another way to generate the configuration file.
+ - PyPI distribution.